Could gut bacteria predict gout?

 Interestingly, the researchers also looked into the correlation between the microbiota prevalent in gout patients, and those that had already been found to be prevalent in the guts of patients with other metabolic diseases.
 It was found, for example, that Bacteroides caccae were enriched in gout patients but had also previously been recognised as a biomarker of IBD3.
 Therefore the increased level of this bacteria in gout patients could also potentially lead to an inflammatory response.
 Additionally it was noted that there was significantly less presence of the bacteria Faecalibacterium prausnitzii in gout patients.
 This particular bacterium is noted for its butyrate production.
 Butyrate protects the gut in many ways, such as by providing nutrition for the intestinal mucosa, enhancing intestinal immunity, promoting growth and repair of the villi on the gut wall, and also helping to keep the gut bacteria in balance.
 Its overall effect is very anti–inflammatory, and significant for gut health.
 Interestingly it has been reported that this bacteria Faecalibacterium prausnitzii, is found in distinctly reduced numbers, not only in gout patients, but also in those with liver cirrhosis and Type 2 diabetes.
 This suggests that the Faecalibacterium prausnitzii could become an indicator of intestine health and associated diseases.

-This study therefore suggests that it may now be very important to include analysis of a person’s gut microbiota when diagnosing someone with gout.
+This study therefore suggests that it now may be very important to consider your gut microbiota when coping with gout.
 Although more research is needed in this area, this is also not the first study to make the exciting suggestion that a catalogue of genes in the human gut microbiome, could become crucial for the analysis, diagnosis and prognosis of many more diseases.

 Read more on gout in Kerry's blog post Got gout?
 Get probiotics, says recent study.